One great coach.

 Organization: Mamba League

-Sure, you may already know Kobe Bryant, the basketball player.
-But do you know Kobe Bryant, the coach?
-The one who coaches his daughter’s team in an effort to help give his own kids a more positive experience in sport and play?
-Similarly, when Kobe launched the Mamba League — in collaboration with Nike and the Boys & Girls Club of Los Angeles — in 2017, he did it with the hope of getting more kids (8- to 10-year-olds), especially girls, from underserved communities out on the court and giving them an opportunity to really learn the fun and fundamentals of basketball.
-Every site is required to enroll an equal number of girls and boys into its program, with a goal of having 50 percent of all its athletes and coaches be female.
+When NBA legend Kobe Bryant launched the Mamba League — in collaboration with Nike and the Boys & Girls Club of Los Angeles — in 2017, he hoped to get more kids, especially girls, from underserved communities out on the court and give them an opportunity to really learn the fun and fundamentals of basketball.
+Every site is encouraged to enroll an equal number of girls and boys into its program, with a goal of having 50 percent of all its athletes and coaches be female.

-The league now serves over 600 kids in the LA area (more than double its size from the first year!), and it just expanded to New York City this year as well.
+The league now serves more than 2,000 kids in the LA and New York City areas.